Kenny78921/Python-course/README.md

-This is just some codes that I made to learn Python
+These are just some codes I made to learn Python.